cseanburns/ISR/README.md

 visits, then they would have access to web site logs for analytics.

-The purpose of the course is not to teach the students to be programmers.
+The purpose of the course is not to teach students to be programmers.
 The purpose is to foster some understanding of what happens 'under the hood' with the systems they use every day (OPACs, electronic databases, etc.) and to reduce computer anxiety